justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 - Look for similar data structures, algorithms, and techniques
 - Note common input/output patterns
 - Find repeated utility functions or helpers
+- You can potentially take a different approach than the current program

 Suggested approach:
 ```bash